SaekiTominaga/frontend/packages/input-switch/README.md

 }
 ```

-However, customizations other than CSS custom properties may be broken in future versions.
+However, customizations other than CSS custom properties may be broken in future version updates.